HugoGranstrom/HugoGranstrom.github.io/_posts/2020-09-30-nim-integration.md

 var X = @[0.0, 10.0, 20.0, 30.0, 40.0, 50.0, 60.0] # seconds
 var Y = @[0.0, 4.0, 6.0, 6.5, 6.4, 6.2, 0.0] # meters/second
 ```
 Just by looking at the data it seems like someone started from standing still and then biked for 1 minute before stopping.
-How long have this person traveled in this time?
+How far has this person traveled in this time?
 Just by looking at this data we can never know for certain but we can get an approximation.
 The first and simplest way is to take the mean of the velocity and use the formula $$s = vt$$ to get a first approximation:

 ```nim
 let s1 = mean(Y) * 60
 echo "Mean method: ", s1, " meters"
 # Mean method: 249.4285714285714 meters
 ```
-So we now know that it's in the ballpark of 250m but we can of course do better than just assuming a constant velocity.
+So we now know that it's in the ballpark of 250 meters but we can of course do better than just assuming a constant velocity.
 Enter `trapz`!
 It approximates our points with straight lines between them an integrates them:

 ```nim
 let s2 = trapz(Y, X)